 HOW TO TOUR OLD CITY HALL STATION

-The next round of Old City Hall Station tours will go on sale to members on April 3rd at 10:00 AM ET.
-Sign up for our newsletter to keep track of updates.
+The next round of Old City Hall Station tours will go on sale to members January 15, 2025 at 10am ET!

 In 1904, New York City’s very first subway ride left from the City Hall station amidst great civic pride.
 With exclusive access through the New York Transit Museum, explore the elegant chandeliers, leaded skylights, vaulted tile ceiling, and graceful curves of this decommissioned subway station.